taoshidev/proprietary-trading-network/docs/validator.md

 To run your validator on the testnet add the `--subtensor.network test` flag and `--netuid 116` flag.

+### Synchronizing your validator

+Once you confirmed that your validator is able to run, you will want to stop it to perform the manual synchronizatioin procedure.
+This procedure should be used when your validator is starting for the first time or experiences unexpected downtime.
+After the procedure is complete, your validator will have the most update to date miner positions and will be able to maintain a high trust score.

+ Please follow the steps here for performing the synchronization: https://github.com/taoshidev/proprietary-trading-network/blob/main/docs/regenerating_validator_state.md

 ## 7. Get emissions flowing

 Register to the root network using the `btcli`: